SejongSpic/Spic-server/README.md

-# memOCR #
+# SPIC application

-memOCR is server side for education mobile application for intensive Programming Design class.
+This is server side for education mobile application for intensive Programming Design class.
 This project is latest version final term.